Guild Park and Gardens: History

-The property is on the ancestral territory of the Wendat First Nation.
-However, there is no known indigenous settlement or evidence of indigenous use of the land.
-However, there is evidence in several locations in Scarborough of Indigenous settlement.
 In 1796, the land became part of Scarborough Township, set up by the British colony of Upper Canada.
 The land was known to have been used at that time by Governor Simcoe for surveying the new township.
 It was granted to the Oosterhut family who farmed the site.
 In the 1850s, the log cabin was built, and is the only evidence of settlement.
 The property became the "Ranelagh Park" estate of Col. Harold Bickford, then it became the China Mission Seminary, and the "Cliff Acres" estate of Richard Look, before it was bought in 1932 by Rosa Hewetson, who, along with her husband Spencer Clark converted it to "The Guild of all Arts" artists' colony and inn.
 During World War II and for a period afterward, it was used by the Government of Canada.
 The main building on the estate became the "Guild Inn", managed by the Clarks, and artists stayed in residence at the log cabin and several cottages on the property.

 South of the main building, the Clarks built a garden leading to the bluffs.
 Starting in the 1950s, the Clarks started collecting remnants of buildings in Toronto, as they were being demolished.
 What interested the Clarks were examples of artistic sculptures, reliefs and examples of building craft that adorned the old buildings.
 These were deposited in the garden south of the Inn, some as 'follies'.
 The Bank of Toronto headquarters contributed greatly to the collection.
 Its columns and arches and various architectural pieces were arranged to make the "Greek Theatre", an outdoor performance space using the remnants to adorn the backdrop of the stage.
 Notable Canadian sculptors had contributed relief sculptures of each province and territory to adorn the Bank of Montreal Toronto headquarters, and these were saved for display.
 Several pieces created by artists in residence also have been installed in the garden.